How much does a wheel alignment cost?

 - Toe: The angle between the tires.
 This setting affects the wear of the tires and stability when turning.

 Some mechanics also take the vehicle on the road for a test drive to check for signs of alignment problems, like a steering wheel that vibrates or a vehicle that veers to the left or right when the steering wheel is in a resting position.

-After completing the analysis, the technician places the vehicle on an alignment rack and mounts the targets to the wheel ends.
+After completing the analysis, the technician places the vehicle on an alignment rack and mounts targets to the wheel ends.
 The technician then uses the machine to adjust the caster, camber and toe until they are within the vehicle manufacturer’s recommended ranges.

 Regularly adjusting your vehicle’s alignment offers several benefits that save you time, give you a smoother ride and keep you safer on the road.
 Tire alignment ensures that your car works as the manufacturer intended.
 Having improperly aligned tires could lead to worse gas mileage, more wear on your tires and damage to your vehicle’s components.